Leukaemia is cancer of the white blood cells. Acute leukaemia means it progresses quickly and aggressively, and usually requires immediate treatment.

 The risk of developing AML increases with age.
 It's most common in people over 75.

 Treatment for AML needs to begin as soon as possible, as it can develop quickly.

 Chemotherapy ↗ is the main treatment for AML.
 It's used to kill as many leukaemia cells in your body as possible and reduce the risk of the condition coming back (relapsing).

-In some cases, intensive chemotherapy and radiotherapy may be needed, in combination with a bone marrow or stem cell transplant ↗, to achieve a cure.
+In some cases, intensive chemotherapy and radiotherapy may be needed, in combination with a bone marrow or stem cell transplant ↗.

 Help and support